Sowmya-Iyer/Binary-sentiment-classification/README.md

 # Binary-sentiment-classification
-Implemented Perceptron and Logistic Regression and compared their performance on the sentiment classification task
+Implemented Perceptron and Logistic Regression from scratch using Python and compared their performance on the sentiment classification task

 ### Structure:
 - Execution.py